KociOrges/cviewer/README.md

 ## Data analysis tools & techniques

-CViewer, in addition to providing the methods for the visualisation and exploration of the features of contigs in the context of sample coverages, supports a comprehensive set of multivariate statistical algorithms using the theoretical underpinning of numerical ecology to allow exploratory as well as hypothesis driven analyses.
+CViewer, in addition to providing the methods for the visualisation and exploration of the features of contigs in the context of sample coverages, supports a comprehensive also a set of multivariate statistical algorithms to allow exploratory as well as hypothesis driven analyses.
 The provided tools have been simplified and implemented in the form of intuitive workflows tailored to the need of non-expert users.
 For convenience, all these techniques have been categorised and included in the ```Methods``` tab of the software.

 **Step 1: Importing the data into the software**